Identity & Sync Groups

 things:

-- Membership groups — named after who you are:
+- Membership groups: named after who you are:

 org:{id},team:{id},user:{id}.
 Produced from identity (identityRoles, Half 1).
-They’re standing and durable — they don’t change as you work. - Entity groups — named after a thing:
+They’re standing and durable — they don’t change as you work. - Entity groups: named after a thing:

-dataroom:{id},deck:{id},slide:{id}.
+archive:{id},workspace:{id},document:{id}.
 Produced from a row’s id (a model’s entity scope, Half 2).
 They’re granular — one per record — and any participant can be pointed at a specific set of them.

 | Subscribed by | Declared where | Gets | |